ABOUT MIGRAINE HEADACHE AND THE NATURAL APPROACH TO TREAT THEM

 - Low levels of serotonin

-- Food allergy/intolerance: cow’s milk, wheat, chocolate, eggs, oranges, benzoic acid (food preservatives), aged cheese, tomatoes and tartrazine (food colouring)
+- Food allergy/intolerance: dairy, wheat, chocolate, eggs, oranges, food preservatives, aged cheese, tomatoes and certain food colouring like tartrazine.

-- Increased protein intake and decrease the amount of carbohydrates you consume (for example in certain diets)
+- Increased protein intake and decrease amount of carbohydrates the diet

 - Alcohol – mainly beer and red wine

-- Chemicals – nitrite (preservative) / MSG – Monosodium glutamate (flavor enhancer with an umami taste)
+- Chemicals – nitrite (preservative) / MSG – Monosodium glutamate (flavour enhancer with an umami taste)

 - Caffeine withdrawal